arakno/poemas/README.md

 # poemas
-poemas do meu falecido pai
+Poems from my deceased father

 * tech stack uses XHR with JS XSLT transforms to render each poem.
+* you can see it online @ www.atlier.net/poemas/